Outback Steakhouse To Host Two-Day Hiring Event In Detroit

 (CBS DETROIT) – Outback Steakhouse is looking for individuals to work in its Detroit restaurants.

-They are hiring for all hourly positions, including servers and line cooks.READ MORE: 1 In 10 Michiganders Have Given Up Alcohol Since The Start Of The Pandemic
+They are hiring for all hourly positions, including servers and line cooks.READ MORE: Police Use Heat Detection Equipment To Find Missing 2-Year-Old Michigan Boy

-Benefits include:READ MORE: 'Monroe Street Midway' Featuring Roller Rink, Basketball, Art, Food, Opens Friday In Downtown Detroit

 - Flexible schedule and part-time work